undefinedlabs/scope-docs/docs/dotnet-runtime.md

 This will autoinstrument your application at runtime and will produce tracing information if it receives a request from an instrumented test or application.

-## Adding code path information for runtime binaries
+## Adding Code Path information for runtime binaries

-Enabling the code path information of runtime applications requires to patch the assemblies with the coverage algorithm (apart of enabling it in the [configuration](dotnet-configuration.md)).
+Enabling the Code Path information of runtime applications requires to patch the assemblies with the coverage algorithm (apart of enabling it in the [configuration](dotnet-configuration.md)).

 To patch them you have to run the following command inside the folder where the binaries are: